mvrzan/salesforce-data-cloud-marketing-cloud-konduktor/README.md

 - Create and publish a custom Email Template to Marketing Cloud
 - Leverage the published Data Cloud Segment information to create User Initiated Email Interactions

-The above functionality is achieved by
+The above functionality is achieved by:

 1. **React Frontend**: The user interface is built using React, providing a dynamic and responsive experience for interacting with Data Cloud and Marketing Cloud features.